rstudio/plumber/docs/hosting/index.md

 pr$run(port=4500)
 {% endhighlight %}

-Unfortunately, pm2 doesn't understand R scripts natively, however, it is possible to specify a custom interpreter.
-We can use this feature to launch an R based wrapper for our plumber file using the `Rscript` scripting front-end that comes with R. The following script will run the two commands listed above.
+Unfortunately, pm2 doesn't understand R scripts natively; however, it is possible to specify a custom interpreter.
+We can use this feature to launch an R-based wrapper for our plumber file using the `Rscript` scripting front-end that comes with R. The following script will run the two commands listed above.

 {% highlight r %}
 #!/usr/bin/env Rscript